tomojitakasu/PocketSDR/doc/algo_desc.md

 f_{d,\mathrm{ext}}+\frac{0.5}{T}
 \}
 $$

+Fast-search aiding can request a wider assisted window by setting `fd_ext_n`;
+the same bin spacing is then used across the requested number of bins around `fd_ext`.

 The receiver accumulates non-coherent correlation power until `n_sum * T >= sdr_t_acq` (default `20 ms`).
 It then searches the Doppler/code